-The PHP compiler will also throw a warning for above program along with the output as: “PHP Notice: Use of undefined constant constant- assumed ‘constant’ in line 5”.
+The PHP compiler will also throw a warning for the above program along with the output as “PHP Notice: Use of undefined constant constant- assumed ‘constant’ in line 5”.

-- Constants are identifiers that can be assigned values(string, boolean, array, integer, float or NULL) which generally don’t change overtime.
+- Constants are identifiers that can be assigned values(string, boolean, array, integer, float, or NULL) that generally don’t change over time.

-- Constants are irrespective of scope and always populate the global scope.
+- Constants are irrespective of the scope and always populate the global scope.

 - define() method is used to define constants.

-- defined() method is used to check if a constant is defined.
+- The defined() method is used to check if a constant is defined.